Here’s how much it costs to go to Super Bowl LVII

-•Video Player Above: Christian McCaffrey on the 49ers offense following loss in NFC Championship

-If you plan on attending the game at State Farm Stadium in Glendale, Arizona on Feb.
+If you’re thinking of attending the game at State Farm Stadium in Glendale, Arizona on Feb.
 12, the trip could cost thousands of dollars, including tickets to the game, flights and hotels.

 Starting with ticket prices, here are the cheapest tickets before fees on Ticketmaster and other websites as of Feb.
 2.